Tynda Airport

 Tynda Sigikta Airport (IATA: TYD, ICAO: UHBW) is an airport in Russia located 16 km north of Tynda.
 It is an intermediate class of airfield with several large buildings, probably capable of handling jet traffic.

 History

-The history of the airport as a standalone runway built during the World War II years, where American planes which flown from Alaska stopped to refuel.
+The history of the airport starts as a standalone runway built during the World War II years, where American planes which flown from Alaska stopped to refuel.